 World Mental Health Day 2021

-The school marked World Mental Health Day with a 'hats off to mental health' parade.
+The school marked World Mental Health Day with a 'hats on' for mental health parade.
 The children undertook different activities in their classes to help them understand the importance of good mental health and to give them some strategies to support their own wellbeing.
 The teachers also ran class assemblies to raise the importance of mental health.